Fbehr-data/Radiant-Earth-Spot-Crop/README.md

 the split is done by that function, we only set the train_size as the test_size will adjust accordingly.
 We also set the random_state to 42.

 ### Resampling
 In the training set we have skewed class proportions.
-To solve the imbalanced classification problem, we are first going to combine class 8 and 9 into one class.
-Then we do the resampling using 2 techniques: downsampling the majority classes and upweighting the minority classes using Random UnderSample and OverSample from the library called imblearn.
-For more details check Dataset 4 in this notebook(https://github.com/Fbehr-data/Radiant-Earth-Spot-Crop/blob/main/notebooks/Resampling_crop_type.ipynb).
+In order to solve the imbalanced classification problem, we are first going to combine class 8 and 9 into one class.
+Then we do the resampling using 2 techniques: downsampling the majority classes and upweighting the minority classes using RandomUnderSampler and RandomOverSampler from the imblearn library.
+For more details check Dataset in this [notebook](https://github.com/Fbehr-data/Radiant-Earth-Spot-Crop/blob/main/notebooks/Resampling_crop_type.ipynb).

+---
+## Results and Conclusion
+###